 If the library does not plan to convert its current system authority records, the library may request that Ex Libris load the full set of Library of Congress Name and/or Subject Heading authority records.
 CARLI has a subscription to the full set of LC Name (including series titles) and Subject Headings authority files.
-As of June 2013, this file includes 9,117,517 total authority records.
+As of January 2016, this file includes 9,865,883 total authority records.
 Ex Libris will load either or both of these types of authority records at the time of conversion, at no additional charge to the library.

 (LOCAL) Libraries that choose to load fresh LC authority records will need to notify CARLI and Ex Libris early in the conversion process.
-Most I-Share libraries have chosen to load the full set of LC authority records at the time of conversion.
+Most I-Share libraries have chosen to load the full set of LC authority records (both LC Name and Subject Headings) at the time of conversion.